Supportive-IDE/pyguide/README.md

 Provides additional Python diagnostic messages aimed at beginners.

 The extension was created by researchers at the University of York.
-[Help us to make it better by participating in our research](https://supportive-ide.hosted.york.ac.uk/participate.html).
-Participation is anonymous.
+Usage data collection is enabled by default to help us improve the extension.
+You can disable data collection at any time in Settings.
+Search for PyGuide then untick the box next to "Allow a University of York research project to collect usage data".
+[Read about the project and the data we collect on our website](https://supportive-ide.hosted.york.ac.uk/participate.html).
+Data collection is anonymous.

 ## Features